toresalte/IDBook/chapters/clinicalpresentations/spondylodiscitis.md

 ### Treatment

 #### IDSA Guidelines[https://doi.org/10.1093/cid/civ482]
+Empirical regimen should cover S. aureus, streptococci and gram-negative organisms.
+Such regimens might include a combination of vancomycin and a third- or fourth-generation cephalosporin.
+Alternative regimens, in case of allergy or intolerance, might include a combination of daptomycin and a quinolone.
+The use of empiric antifungal and antimycobacterial therapy is not appropriate in most situations.

 #### Norwegian Guidelines
 Empirical regimen should cover S. aureus and streptococci.
 In patients with sepsis and risk factors () gram-negative organisms should also be covered.